1098-T and Tax Payer Information

 Please note that Purchase College and its employees cannot provide tax information, assistance or advice.

-Purchase College can only include the following information in Box 2*:
+Purchase College can only include payments towards the following in Box 1*:

 - Activity Fee